weinbergerlab/InterventionEvaluatR/README.md

 ## Important notes on the input data

-Markup : *The input data should contain 1 variable with a grouping variable (e.g., age_group).
+*The input data should contain 1 variable with a grouping variable (e.g., age_group).
 If there is no grouping variable, include a column of 1s

-*The input data should contain a date variable, preferably in the format YYYY-mm-01 *The code currently assumes the data are measured at monthly or quarterly time steps.
+*The input data should contain a date variable, preferably in the format YYYY-mm-01

+*The code currently assumes the data are measured at monthly or quarterly time steps.
 Other time resolutions are not currently supported

 *The outcome variable and all of the control variables should be counts.
 The control variables are log transformed in the program prior to model fitting.
 A continuity correction (addition of 0.5) is used to allow for log-transformation of the count variables when 0s are included.
 Because the control variables are log-transformed, negative values are not allowed.

 ## Sample Data